Blocks

 • Cortex blocks

-• Note that Cortex blocks use the of the Workflow's initiating user.
+• Note that Cortex blocks use the permissions of the Workflow's initiating user.
 If the user does not have permissions to execute the action associated with a given block, the block will fail.

 • Third-party integration blocks